A new home for the Welcoming Centre

 Dear Supporters and Friends of the Welcoming Centre,

-We will continue to provide updates, and we invite you to join us on the next step of the journey.
+We will continue to provide updates, and we invite you to join us in the work of creating communities where everyone can belong.

 Read and share the joint letter from City of Port Adelaide Enfield Mayor Claire Boan and Welcoming Australia Chair Anthea Hancocks here